omab/python-social-auth/docs/backends/google.rst

 -------------

 Google OpenId works strightforward, not settings are needed.
-Domains or emails whitlists can be applied too, check `White listed domains and email addresses`_ for details.
+Domains or emails whitlists can be applied too, check the whitelists_ settings for details.

 Orkut
 -----